AidanMcMoneagle/fitness-app-frontend/README.md

 Welcome to the frontend of myWeightsTracker.
-This application allows users to create, track and view progress of their gym workouts.
+This full stack MERN application allows users to create, track and view progress of their gym workouts.

 To view the hosted application please use the following URL; https://myweightstracker.web.app/login.
 The frontend of this application is hosted on Firebase.
 The backend (seperate repo) is hosted on heroku.